 Antibiotics are drugs that target bacteria to treat and prevent infections.
-There are many types of oral antibiotic.
+There are

 Not all antibiotics interact with alcohol.
 Depending on the type of antibiotic someone is taking, doctors may recommend limiting or avoiding alcohol intake.

 It is not safe to mix some types of antibiotics, such as tetracyclines and nitroimidazoles, with alcohol.
 This can cause dangerous side effects or make them less effective at removing bacteria.